nancchan/saas-customer-onboarding-business-systems/documentation/troubleshooting_workflow.md

 Questions to consider:

 - What is the issue?
-- Who is affected?
+- Who or what is affected?
 - What was the expected outcome?
 - What actually happened?
 - When was the issue identified?

----

 ### Step 2: Review Customer Data